 Overall, this study supports the hypothesis that perceptions of inequality have an independent effect on the merit that people expect from people from different strata of society.
 When we measured the expected merits of people at the 90th and 10th percentiles of a society, participants considering the high inequality society expected significantly less merit from the poor than those considering the lower inequality society.
 Much previous work shows that attributing economic outcomes (especially poverty) to individuals' merits tends to reduce concern about inequality, and make redistributive policies less desirable, and can even promote discrimination and stereotyping (Bullock et al. 2003; Cozzarelli et al. 2001; McCoy and Major 2007).
-Given this, my research suggests that by altering perceptions of merit in society, inequality may sow the seeds of its own stability since increasing levels of (perceived) inequality are met with exaggerated perceptions of differences in merit between those in higher and lower socioeconomic strata.
+Given this, my research suggests that by altering perceptions of merit in society, inequality are met with exaggerated perceptions of differences in merit between those in higher and lower socio-economic strata.